-Because Weaviate is run by using Docker or Kubernetes, you can create a backup of your data by mounting a volume to store the data outside of the containers.
-When restarting a Weaviate, the data from the mounted volume is used to restore the dataset.
+Because Weaviate is run using Docker or Kubernetes, you can create a backup of your data by mounting a volume to store the data outside of the containers.
+When restarting a Weaviate instance, the data from the mounted volume is used to restore the dataset.

 Creating backups is divided into two sections.
 First, we want to make the setup persistent.
 Second, we can create backups by copying the folder outside the container that contains the Weaviate DB.